lix-pm/haxeshim/README.md

 Currently, the following extensions are implemented:

-- `install-libs`: this will go through all library hxmls in `haxe_libraries` and in case of missing class paths will pick up `@install:` directives and execute them or report an error if none are present
+- `install-libs`: this will go through all library hxmls in `haxe_libraries` and in case of missing class paths will pick up `@install:` and `@post-install` directives and execute them or report an error if none are present.
+Note that first all `@install` directives are run, and then all `@post-install` directives are run.
+Beyond that, consider the order strictly undefined.
 - `resolve-args`: will resolve all the following arguments based on haxeshim's rules and prints each resulting argument on a single line.
 - `show-version`: will report the current haxe version like so: